InsuranceUpdated March 2026

 LowNational avg: $600High

 Abilene sits within one of America's more affordable housing markets, where homeownership is within reach for most working families.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Meanwhile, big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-For health insurance specifically, the local market reflects a more relaxed labor market where service providers compete on price as much as reputation.
+For health insurance specifically, the local market reflects a more relaxed labor market where businesses compete on price as much as reputation.

 What Matters Most